Elections in the Netherlands: Assigning people to seats

 After seats are allocated to the parties, candidates have to be assigned to the seats.
 For the purpose of general elections, the Netherlands is divided into twenty electoral districts.
 Parties can present different lists in each district.
 In theory, a party can place different candidates on each of the 20 different lists.
 However, it is usual that at least the candidate ranked first on the list is the same person throughout the country.
-It is even quite common that parties use the same list in every district, or vary only the last five candidates per district.
+Since 1994, when the maximum number of candidates per list was raised, it has been common for parties to use the same list in every district, or vary only the last five candidates per district.
 Usually these five candidates are locally well known politicians, parties hope to attract extra votes with these candidates.
 However, because of their low position on the list, chances are low that these local candidates are elected.

 The first step in the process of assigning people to the seats is calculating how many seats each of the different lists of a party gets, by adding the number of votes on each of the different lists together.
 If a party used the same list in more than one electoral district, these lists are seen as one list.
 Seat assignment to the different lists is done by using the largest remainder method.

 The second step is calculating which candidate received on his or her own more votes than 25% of the electoral quota, by adding up all votes for a particular candidate on the different lists.
 These candidates are declared elected independent of the list order, and get one of the seats of the list where they received the most votes.
 If more candidates are elected on a list than the list received seats, the candidate with the lowest total number of votes is transferred to the list where he had his second best result.